We tried the viral Peter Thomas Roth eye cream to see if it lives up to the hype | CNN Underscored

 What we thought

 Four Underscored editors tested the eye tightener and were left with mixed reviews.
 There is no denying that the firming sensation was intense, but the results were not nearly as drastic as that of the TikTok.
 Although we have under-eye bags and puffiness, we saw minimal visible change after the product absorbed.
 One editor applied the tightener under one eye and asked her husband to guess which eye had product under it.
 He picked the right eye, which shows that the product works to visibly tighten and firm the area — especially in person.
 Another editor felt that using the product under makeup helped her concealer stay put all day, almost like a primer.
-However, the gel does feel noticeably tight, which may be a problem for you if you have dry skin and it can take some getting used to.
+However, the gel does feel noticeably tight, which may be a problem for you if you have dry skin, and it can take some getting used to.

 To amp up our test a bit, we even tested the viral product on one editor’s mom, Jean, who has looser skin under her eyes similar to the TikTok user.
-She notes that the product is “sticky” so she could feel the product pulling her skin back while it dries.
+She notes that the product is “sticky,” so she could feel the product pulling her skin back while it dries.
 All in all, the results were much more compelling than our editor testing.
 While our editor watched the product dry on her mom’s skin, she says that she could see that it looks a lot tighter.
-“I’ll be using this everyday for the rest of my life,” Jean jokes.
+“I’ll be using this every day for the rest of my life,” Jean jokes.

 The bottom line

 With our test and the TikTok in mind, we think that this is a stellar buy if you have looser skin under your eyes, to visibly tighten and firm the skin.
 If you only have puffiness or minimal wrinkles, it might not be worth the splurge.
-Either way just be prepared for the notable tightening, that some think feels like glue, or subtle results to temporarily treat puffiness and fine lines.
+Either way just be prepared for the notable tightening that some think feels like glue, or subtle results to temporarily treat puffiness and fine lines.
 The Firmx Eye Tightener has been nearly impossible to get your hands on since the viral TikTok, so if the site says it’s in stock, be prepared to act quickly.
-If you want the $38 bottle, be sure to sign up for the waitlist here.